The Hub

 The Curriculum

-We use Tapestry to celebrate the progress our children make each and every day.
+We use Evidence for Learning (EfL) to celebrate the progress our children make each and every day.
 We will publish observations, photos and videos that capture our children's successes with their families.
 We also encourage our families to share successes at home too.

-All our children will have an Individual Education Plan (IEP) and an Education Health Care Plan (EHCP) which detail the specific targets and outcomes the children will be working towards.
-In addition to this, children may also be working towards outcomes on an Occupational Therapy programme, a Speech and Language Therapy programme and/or a Sensory programme.
+All our children have an Individual Education Plan (IEP) which details the specific targets and outcomes the children will be working towards.
+In addition to this, children may also be working towards outcomes on an occupational therapy programme, a speech and language programme and a sensory and motor plan.

 Communication